How to Detect Moisture Behind Kitchen Cabinets

 Key Takeaways

-• Moisture meters provide reliable confirmation of hidden moisture without major demolition.
+- Moisture meters provide more objective evidence of hidden moisture without major demolition.